Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

 Normal flow:
     1. Steven speaks game commands into the microphone.
-    2. The game command is interpreted and inputed to the game.
+    2. The game command is interpreted and inputted to the game.
     3. Steven receives a confidence level from the API that determines how confident the API was in choosing that command based on synonyms to a known command.
     4. This allows him to have control over which commands are recognized as valid game inputs. ensuring that only reliable commands can affect the gameplay.